anjaligurjar06/Statistical-Foundation-of-Data-Science-Anjali/Practical 5/Readme.md

 ## 🧭 Objective

 The purpose of this practical is to apply probability and hypothesis testing concepts using the Teachers’ Rating Dataset.
-The task involves calculating the probabilities of evaluation scores within certain ranges and conducting a two-tailed Z-test using data from a normal distribution.
+Students will calculate probabilities of evaluation scores within specific ranges and conduct a two-tailed Z-test to compare sample means with a known population mean.

 ---

 ## 📊 Dataset Description